-How do you know when to admit to a cheating past?
+How do you know when to admit to cheating past?
 You want to build a strong relationship, but you don’t want your partner to judge you for your mistakes.
-In most cases, the best option to take is always honesty when revealing your relationship history.
+In most cases, the best option to take is always honest when revealing your relationship history.

 Accepting a Cheating Past